-For the fiscal year ended June 30, 2022, the Sacramento County Employees' Retirement System (SCERS) generated a -3.5% net return.
-The fiscal year return represents a rare loss since the global financial crisis of 2008-09, fueled by the dramatic increases in inflation, interest rate hikes, geopolitical instability, and declining investor sentiment.
-Public market investments across equities and bonds suffered the greatest losses, while absolute return and private market investments generated positive returns.
-After generating a stellar 27.7% net return in the fiscal year ending June 30, 2021, this year's -3.5% fiscal year return fell well short of SCERS' 6.75% actuarial rate of return; however, it came in slightly ahead of SCERS' policy index return of -3.6%.
-Assets under management ended the fiscal year at \$11.8 billion, below the prior fiscal year's level of assets.
+For the fiscal year ended June 30, 2023, the Sacramento County Employees' Retirement System (SCERS) generated a 6.1% net return.
+The fiscal year return represents a nice rebound from the rare loss generated during the prior fiscal year.
+Markets rallied during the year in hopes that central banks were on the path toward getting inflation under control and potentially avoiding a recession in light of its rapid increase in interest rates.
+The 6.1% fiscal year return was slightly below SCERS' 6.75% actuarial rate of return, and also came in slightly under SCERS' policy index return of 6.6%.
+Assets under management ended the fiscal year at \$12.4 billion, ahead of the prior fiscal year's level of assets.